UMshwathi Local Municipality

 UMshwathi Local Municipality is situated in UMgungundlovu District Municipality (UMDM) which is in the foothills of the province of KwaZulu-Natal, about 120 km northwest of Durban, geographically located between the N2 and the N3 highways.
 The municipality is the largest Municipality in the largest district of KZN out of the seven Local Municipalities which form UMDM.

+History

+UMshwathi has a rich heritage of German immigration, evident in many place names.
+In the mid-19th century, farmers, missionaries, and other settlers from Germany came to settle here.
+Places with German names include Harburg, established in 1849, Kirchdorf, New Hanover, Lilienthal, Schroeders, and, in the neighboring local community, the town of Hermannsburg.